membraneframework/membrane_demo/rtsp_to_hls/README.md

 # RTSP to HLS converter demo

-This demo demonstrates receiving RTSP stream and converting it to HLS stream.
+This demo demonstrates receiving the RTSP stream and converting it to the HLS stream.

 ## Components

 The project consists of 2 parts:

 - The pipeline, which converts the RTP stream to HLS
-- Connection Manager, which is started by the pipeline and is responsible for establishing RTSP connection
+- Connection Manager, which is started by the pipeline and is responsible for establishing the RTSP connection

 The internal architecture of an application is presented below: